a-s-gorski/wimu-agorski-okrupa/README.md

 ```bash
 make requirements
 ```
-- If you want to install pytorch without CUDA support, replace pytorch in pyproject.toml in pytorch_cpu.
+- If you want to install pytorch with CUDA support, replace {version = "^2.1.1"} in pyproject.toml with {version = "^2.1.1", "source": "pytorch"}.
 3) To download data first setup environment variables ACCESS_KEY_ID and SECRET_ACCESS_KEY or directly update the Makefile, then run `make download_data`
 4) To start data loading, run `make dataset`.